If-0n/Verexta/README.txt

 To run the selfbot make sure you have python
-3.8 or up or else this may not work correctly!
+3.9 or up or else this may not work correctly!

-Place your token in the config.json file

 To get you discord token you can go to discord.com and open inspect element in there you should see a network tab somewhere click on it lastly